 As a writer and a former garden designer, I’ve always felt the memory of old landscapes.
 Paths invite, redirect, and sometimes warn us away.
-This story grew from those ideas: thresholds, inheritance, secrets, locked and opened gates, and the living architecture of place.
-I’m excited to be sharing these landscape gardens and stories that live in the myths.
+Those ideas took root in the Silverton Estate duology with thresholds, inheritance, secrets, locked and opened gates, and the living architecture of place.
+I’m glad to be sharing these gardens and stories.

 Gothic Botanical Fiction & Dark Academia

-The shadow of Silverton University runs through both books: scholarly characters who document, classify, and, in certain cases, deliberately conceal.
+The shadow of Silverton University runs through both books: scholarly characters who document, classify, and conceal.
 A Medieval Studies College.
 Hidden archives in Tudor basement vaults.
 An abandoned cottage sealed for a century, its botanical records intact, its secrets undisturbed.

 The Silverton Estate Series, written by Islay Corwin.